The negation or NOT of a Boolean value flips it: becomes , and becomes . Negating a value gives its complement.

 Several conventions:

-Modern engineering texts predominantly use the overbar (); the prime notation () is older and now mostly seen in older textbooks.
-Programming languages typically use ! (logical NOT) or ~ (bitwise NOT).
+Modern engineering texts mostly use the overbar (); the prime notation () shows up in older textbooks.
+Programming languages use ! (logical NOT) or ~ (bitwise NOT).